-Drip and filter coffee systems maybe a little boring compared with siphon coffee systems.
+Drip and filter coffee systems maybe a little boring compared with a siphon coffee maker.

-Siphon coffee—or as it’s more commonly known, vacuum coffee—is an old-world and interesting way to watch the coffee making process unfold.
+Siphon coffee (also known as vacuum coffee) is an old-world and interesting way to watch the coffee-making process unfold.

 Not only that, but it releases a distinct flavor that you just don’t get with drip feed systems.

 This is an involved process that takes some getting used to, but the rewards far outweigh the hardships of getting there.

 Have you ever seen a vacuum coffee maker at work?

 It’s a truly marvelous thing, and tantalizing to watch the whole process from start to finish.

 We’ve found the five best vacuum coffee maker models that you can buy, based on a specific and strict criteria.

 It focuses on quality, ease of use, and of course, how well the coffee comes out.
 Get your independent burners ready; it’s time to make a one-of-a-kind cup of coffee.

 Our Reviews Of The Best Siphon Coffee Maker